The Best Compression Socks

 Some of the most commonly used materials include spandex, nylon, and lycra.
 These materials have a few key things in common: 1.
 They're breathable, 2.
 They wick away moisture, 3.
 They stretch, and 4.
 They hold their shape over time.
-For these reasons, we advise you to buy a sock that's made out of one of these materials.
+For these reasons, we advise you to buy compression socks that are made out of one of these materials.

 You might think that all compression socks provide the same level of compression, thus serving identical applications.
 However, the truth is that they vary.
 As such, when buying a pair, you need to make sure that you're selecting the correct level of compression.

 Low levels of compression sit between 8 and 15 mmHg.
 High levels of compression sit between 30 and 40 mmHg.
 Medium levels sit between these two ranges.

 For travel purposes, low levels of compression are most appropriate.
 Note, however, that if you have varicose veins or circulation issues, a higher level of compression might better accommodate you.

 These are the Best Compression Socks for Traveling